 If you’re under 25, you’re probably reading this saying “what the heck?!”
 While it may not seem fair, it’s common practice for most all traditional rental car companies.
 They tack on fees because drivers under 25 are often less experienced and more at risk to get into an accident.
 Even if you have a spotless record, you’ll likely pay up to $20 extra per day just to rent a car.
 It’s a real pain as young groups of friends usually have the most freedom to travel on breaks from school.
 Under-25 fees got you down?
 You might want to look into car rental alternatives like car sharing.
 Companies like Avail have no under-25 fees.
 You just have to be 21+ and have a valid U.S. driver’s license.

 We weren’t kidding when we said there’s a lot to consider.
 If renting a car seems like a headache, there are a few alternatives like car sharing.
 Car sharing is just like car rental, but all the cars are owned by people like you, so there’s less overhead for the car sharing company.
-That results in lower daily rates, less hassle, and insurance included with every trip.
-Car sharing is often way easier than car rental, but because it’s relatively new, it might not be available at all airports.
-Flying soon?
-Check out Avail car sharing.
-We’re at 17 airports nationwide and growing.
-We have a great selection of cars to help you find the perfect fit for your trip.
+That results in lower daily rates, less hassle and insurance protection from Allstate for every trip.